Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 Save Recipe

-A while ago I thought I’d try to shake things up a bit with a new dressing to grace our table and I searched through my cookbooks and even put a shout-out to readers on my Facebook page asking for the best salad dressing recipes.
+A while ago I thought I’d try to shake things up a bit with a new dressing to grace our table.
+I searched through my cookbooks and even put a shout-out to readers on my Facebook page asking for their best salad dressing recipes.

-One of the cookbooks that I turned to is an old favorite of mine, Cybele Pascal’s The Whole Foods Allergy Cookbook.
+One of the cookbooks I turned to is an old favorite, Cybele Pascal’s The Whole Foods Allergy Cookbook.

-Cybele’s book is, I believe, the first cookbook I bought when we knew we were dealing with food allergies in our household.
-Our son had food allergy-induced eczema that started this whole path.
+Cybele’s book is one of the first cookbooks I bought when we knew we were dealing with food allergies in our household.
+Our son had food allergy-induced eczema that started us on this whole path.

-Anyhow, once I read the description of Cybele’s recipe, My Favorite Dressing, I just knew I needed to make it.
+I read Cybele’s description of My Favorite Dressing and I just had to make it.

 This salad dressing never wears out its welcome.
 I’ve been making it for 15 years and every single time I have dinner guests they say, “Yum!
 What’s in this dressing?!”
 My husband refuses to eat his salad with anything else.